RHFieldProductManagement/acm-htb/README.md

 > **NOTE:** As a prerequisite to enabling obersvability you must first configure an object store to create a storage solution.
 Red Hat Advanced Cluster Management only supports cloud providers with stable object stores, such as Amazon S3 (or other S3 compatible object stores like Ceph), Google Cloud Storage, and Azure storage.

-**Search Exercises**: Get familiar with search easily following the Search section at [Explore using ACM Observability](https://github.com/bjoydeep/acm/blob/main/Explore.md#using-search)
+**Search Exercises**: Get familiar with search easily following the Search section at [Explore using RHACM Observability](https://github.com/bjoydeep/acm/blob/main/Explore.md#using-search)

 **Success Criteria**: You are able to view and easily find the Clusters, Applications, and Topology views and observe that they accurately and clearly reflect the state of your cluster(s).
 You are able to use the search feature to find resources across all managed clusters including the use of filters to “drill down” to very specific information sets.You are able to save complex search queries for reuseYou have been able to explore the Visual Web Terminal to run basic OC commands on both your hub and managed clusters in the same way as from a standard CLI